yjjang/mongkie/docs/tutorial/export.rst

    .. image:: ../images/export_vlg_dialog.png

-.. tip:: CSV files for nodes or edges can be exported also in the **Data Table** window.
+.. tip:: CSV files for nodes or edges can be exported in the **Data Table** window.

   .. image:: ../images/export_csv_in_datatable.png